rackerlabs/design-system/_component_design/breadcrumbs.md

 ### Spacing

 Place breadcrumbs above the page header, 8px from the eyebrow.
-Add 8px space between a breadcrumb item and the angle-right icon.
+Add an 8px space between a breadcrumb item and the angle-right icon.

 {% endcolumn %}